-Adjustment involves carrying out interventions in the measuring instrument to ensure optimum operational accuracy.
+Adjustment involves carrying out work on the measuring instrument to ensure optimum operational accuracy.

-Adjustments are usually performed following a prior calibration.
-After adjustment, the measuring instrument must be recalibrated.
-A good calibration certificate indicates the measurement results both before and after adjustment, in addition to stating whether the measurement values fall within tolerance.
+An adjustment is usually performed following a calibration.
+After adjustment, the measuring instrument has to be recalibrated.
+A good calibration certificate includes the measurement results both before and after adjustment.
+It also indicates whether the measurement values fall within the accepted tolerance.

-When calibrating at Pedak we will inspect your measuring instrument, calibrate it and make any appropriate adjustments where possible.
+When calibrating at Pedak we inspect your measuring instrument, calibrate it and adjust it where possible and if desired.
 If we find a defect, we will get in touch with you.

 A special inspection in which the measuring instrument, whether a reference instrument or otherwise, undergoes thorough testing for compliance with legal requirements.
 All measuring devices in commercial use must be verified regularly to ensure that the measurements still meet legal requirements (specifications).
 It establishes whether a measuring instrument, whether a reference instrument or otherwise, fully complies with current legal requirements.
 The result of verification is a value judgement: pass or fail.